Let’s talk about the perfect Epcot touring plan, because I feel like we nailed it this trip!

 Park Hours: 9am-9pm

 Time We Showed Up: 10:00am (rope drop is NOT in my vocabulary!)

-Sit Down Meals: 2 (I note this because people tend to skip these meals because “they waste too much time.”
-I want to show you how you can still do it all while having not one, but TWO table service meals!).
+Sit Down Meals: 2 (I note this because people tend to skip these type of meals because “they waste too much time.”
+I want to show you how you can still do it all while having not one, but TWO table service meals).

 – Belle, Sleeping Beauty, Ariel, Snow White (Akershus)

 – Alice (UK)

 – Mickey, Goofy, Minnie Mouse (Character Spot)